Startups made easy. Sorted.

 Capital Gains reinvestment relief

-You can offset 50% of Capital Gains Tax charges when you reinvest taxable profit made to a non SEIS-eligible company into an SEIS-eligible company.
+You can offset 50% of Capital Gains Tax charges when you reinvest taxable profit made from a non SEIS-eligible company into an SEIS-eligible company.

 Loss relief